 This trout recipe looks amazing.
 Though it requires a few ingredients, if you like fried food then you might want to try it.

 Do you like fish tacos?
-Well, then you might want to give this recipe a try.
-It contains lots of basic ingredients and also is meant to be served with a delicious Pico de Gallo.
+Give this recipe a try.
+It contains lots of basic ingredients and is also meant to be served with a delicious Pico de Gallo.